Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.